Vegan pillows with Kapok fibres

 The kapok tree is a up to 50 metres tall tree from the family of the Bombacacae.
 In its youth the bark is covered in conical spikes.
 The old, majestic trees are supported by meter high buttress roots.

 At the beginning of the dry season the tree sheds its leaves which are shaped like hands with fingers.
 At this point the white or pinkish blossoms appear at the end of the branches.
-After pollination by the wind the approx 15cm long seed pods develop.
 When the pods are ripe they break open and the up to 3.5cm long hairs of the inner fruit lining become visible.
 These hairs are also referred to as plant down or kapok.
 Up to 100 brownish-black seeds are embedded in the hairs.

 The home of the Ceiba Pentandra are the evergreen and deciduous forests of Central and South America.
 For the ancient Indian cultures ‘the Ceiba’ was a cosmic symbol.
 Because the kapok tree was considered ‘the mother tree of humankind’ it survived the clearing of the rainforest on the Yucatan peninsula.